Shareholder Non-Executive Director (LPFA)

 He is a former Chief Executive Officer of Westminster City Council, a former Non‑Executive Director to Liberata and also former Chief Executive Officer of the London Development Agency.
 Prior to that, Sir Peter worked in the private sector as a Senior Executive in one of the leading national transport operators.

-Chris is Interim Chief Executive, Chief Investment Officcer (CIO) and Managing Director of LPP's Investment business.
+Chris is Chief Executive Officer, Chief Investment Officer (CIO) and Managing Director of LPP's Investment business.
 Chris has been with LPP since its inception and is responsible for developing and enhancing LPP's investment strategies and solutions offering to clients.
 Prior to joining LPP in 2016, Chris was CIO at London Pensions Fund Authority, one of LPP's founding clients.
 Working collaboratively with Northern Pool, Chris founded and manages GLIL Infrastructure, an Alternative Investment Fund focused on investing in UK infrastructure assets.

 Chris has 20 years of investment experience.
 He has held several senior positions including Head of Alternatives at SEB Investment Management, as well as founding and co-managing the multi-strategy team whilst a Principal at Old Mutual Asset Managers.
 Earlier in his career, Chris was trained as a risk manager at GNI Fund Management, before taking on investment management responsibility for hedge fund portfolios.
 Chris graduated from Manchester University and is a Chartered Alternative Investment Analyst.

-Shareholder Non-Executive Director (LCC), and Member of the LPP and LPPI Remuneration and Nomination Committee
+Alan is also a Member of the LPP and LPPI Remuneration and Nomination Committee.

 Councillor Schofield was elected to Lancashire County Council in May 2013 and re-elected in 2017.
 Prior to becoming a county councillor, Alan held senior financial management posts in the Water Services industry at several locations before moving to a local government career in 1992.
 He served in a metropolitan borough in Greater Manchester and then progressed upward at three local authorities in Cumbria and Lancashire, retiring in 2011.
 Alan is a life member of the Chartered Institute of Public Finance and Accountancy (CIPFA).